-LNGC105 Spanish I
+LNGC105 Spanish I 3 CLASS HOURS/3 CREDITS

 An introductory course for the first year language study that takes a communicative, functional approach to teaching and learning Spanish at the college level.
 The course includes grammar, conversation, culture, and readings.
 At the end of the course the student will be able to speak and write basic Spanish.
-Students who have taken two or more years of high school Spanish will be required to take a Spanish placement test.
-(For transfer, Spanish I should be taken in conjunction with Spanish II)

-LNGC106 Spanish II
+LNGC106 Spanish II 3 CLASS HOURS/3 CREDITS